-These are fixed income securities which are converted to equity shares of a company which issued this bond at the time of maturity.
+These are fixed income securities that are converted to equity shares of a company that issued this bond at the time of maturity.
 One of the options among convertible debentures, the basic features of these bonds is discussed below.

 - Subject to conversion ratio: The number of equity shares an owner receives in exchange for his/her convertible bonds is known as the conversion ratio.
 This ratio is determined by the issuer of the bonds when an owner buys them.